11 Top-Rated Ski Resorts in Colorado, 2018

 Keystone is unique in that it is spread over three mountains, each taking you back further into the wilderness, away from the resort.
 As a result, the deeper you go, often the less crowded the skiing becomes.
 This is a large resort with 20 lifts and terrain to suit every ability, making it perfect for families.
 The runs on the first mountain, Decorum Mountain, are primarily groomed cruisers and beginner runs.
 Beyond this is North Peak with slightly more advanced terrain, including moguls and steep runs.
 At the back is The Outback, with the resort's highest peak at just under 12,000 feet.
 This area is also designed for intermediate and advanced skiers and boarders.
 For those looking for even more adventure, the resort offers CAT skiing, providing access to a number of bowls.

-The village of Keystone is cute, with relaxed dining options following a day on the hill.
-The parking for Keystone is convenient and free, making the whole process of spending a day skiing at this resort easy and more affordable than some of the surrounding resorts, like Vail, where parking is at a premium and rates are correspondingly high.
+The cute mountain village of Keystone offers a variety of relaxed dining options following a day on the hill.
+The parking for Keystone is convenient and free, making the whole process of spending a day skiing at this resort easy and more affordable than some of the surrounding resorts, like Vail, where parking is at a premium, and rates are correspondingly high.

 9 Arapahoe Basin